 A gifted educator and speaker, Joe utilizes his FBI experiences to guarantee his lectures are not only fascinating, but also singularly unique.

-Personally sought out by CEOs of a number of major global organizations, Joe provides the same personalized hands-on attention, which made him famous at the FBI and at Saint Leo University in Florida where he serves on the adjunct faculty.
+Personally sought out by CEOs of a number of major global organizations, Joe provides the same personalized hands-on attention, which made him famous at the FBI and at Harvard Business School where he has lectured annually for the past six years.

-His books include the international best-seller, What Every Body is Saying, co-authored with Marvin Karlins, Louder Than Words, co-authored with Toni Sciarra-Poynter, Advanced Interviewing Techniques, co-authored with John Schafer and currently used by the FBI’s counterterrorism division, Hunting Terrorists: A Look at the Psychopathology of Terror and Read 'Em and Reap, written with Marvin Karlins.
+His books include the international best-seller, What Every Body is Saying, co-authored with Marvin Karlins, Dangerous Personalities, his most recent book co-authored with Toni Sciarra-Poynter, Louder Than Words, also co-authored with Toni Sciarra-Poynter, Advanced Interviewing Techniques, co-authored with John Schafer and currently used by the FBI’s counterterrorism division, Hunting Terrorists: A Look at the Psychopathology of Terror and Read 'Em and Reap, written with Marvin Karlins.
 Joe also has a number of eBooks available on a variety of topics, more information can be found on the BOOKS page.